MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Device Reset Requirements in Settings app

 In order for a device reset to complete successfully, the following two conditions must be met:  the device must have both sufficient battery charge and free disk space.
-On the Reset & recovery page, the Get started button will now only be enabled when the device meets a minimum of 40% of battery charge and 6GB free disk space thresholds.
+On the Reset & recovery page, the Get started button is now only enabled when the device meets a minimum of 40% of battery charge and 6GB free disk space thresholds.

 ![Image showing device reset requirements in Settings app.](media/hololens-insider/device-reset.jpg)

 ### Removing Placements of Apps in Mixed World

 You can now close all placements of an application in the mixed world by selecting the **Close all** (or **Close** when there is only one placement) option from that application’s context menu.
 This feature is also available in Kiosk mode.
-Note: this menu option will only be available when an application has been placed in the mixed world.
+Note: this menu option is only available when an application has been placed in the mixed world.

 ![placement resized - use this](media/hololens-insider/placement-resized---use-this1.jpg)

 ### Automatic update of Dynamics 365 Remote Assist and Guides During Autopilot Flow

-When provisioning a HoloLens 2 device using Autopilot, both the Dynamics 365 Remote Assist and Dynamics 365 Guides applications will now be automatically updated to the latest available versions.
-The update will take place immediately after the Azure Active Directory join is completed.
+When provisioning a HoloLens 2 device using Autopilot, both the Dynamics 365 Remote Assist and Dynamics 365 Guides applications is now automatically updated to the latest available versions.
+The update takes place immediately after the Azure Active Directory join is completed.

 ### Reboot CSP enabled and related changes in Intune